 Millie and Severson’s dedicated, in-house Preconstruction Team is a true differentiator for our company.
-They work before construction begins to collaborate with the Owner, design and engineering professionals, along with our skilled precon experts, to understand the goals and objectives for the Project.
+They work before construction begins to collaborate with the Owner, design and engineering professionals, and the entire project team to understand the goals and objectives for the Project.
 This process provides confirmation of project costs and schedule, a review of value engineering opportunities, and constructability recommendations.

 A thoughtful constructability assessment pays dividends by providing the team with a set of documents that have been properly vetted and coordinated.
 In turn, this greatly reduces field generated RFIs and change orders, thereby reducing opportunities for schedule delays and additional costs.
 Properly coordinated and crafted constructability reviews are an ongoing process during all phases of preconstruction that provide constructive results and enhanced value.

 A vital function of any preconstruction process is the ability to provide each client with an accurate and reliable cost of their project.
 We understand this is a critical function in our preconstruction process and a key element in our client’s decision making process.
 We take this responsibility very seriously and strive to ensure each cost estimate we produce reflects an accurate depiction of all of the anticipated construction costs into a detailed cost estimate.
 Our team of professional estimators has many years of experience in carefully evaluating numerous project types that incorporate varying degrees of complexity.